Azure/azure-llm-fine-tuning/README.md

-# LLM Fine-tuning on Azure
+# SLM/LLM Fine-tuning on Azure

-This hands-on walks you through fine-tuning an open source LLM on Azure and serving the fine-tuned model on Azure.
+This hands-on walks you through fine-tuning an open source SLM/LLM on Azure and serving the fine-tuned model on Azure.
 It is intended for Data Scientists and ML engineers who have experience with fine-tuning but are unfamiliar with Azure ML and Mlflow.
 This hands-on is suitable for the following purposes:

 1. Half-day workshop or 1-day workshop